Anderson Island (Tasmania)

-The Anderson Island, also known as Woody Island, part of the Tin Kettle Island Group of the Furneaux Group, is a 166 ha granite island, located in Bass Strait, lying northeast of Tasmania, in south-eastern Australia.
-Anderson Island lies between Flinders and Cape Barren Islands and is partly a pastoral lease used for grazing sheep and cattle.
+Anderson Island, also known as Woody Island, part of the Tin Kettle Island Group of the Furneaux Group, is a 166 ha granite island, located in Bass Strait off the northeast coast of the Tasmanian mailand, in south-eastern Australia.
+Anderson Island lies between Flinders and Cape Barren Islands and is partly covered by a pastoral lease enabling the grazing of sheep and cattle.
 The island is joined at low tide to nearby Little Anderson and Tin Kettle Islands by extensive intertidal mudflats.
-The island is supposed to be named after John Anderson, a sealer living on the island by 1842.
+The island is supposedly named after John Anderson, a sealer living on the island by 1842.

 The island is part of the Franklin Sound Islands Important Bird Area, identified as such by BirdLife International because it holds over 1% of the world populations of six bird species.

 History

-“Sealers,” and their Aboriginal partners, are reported living, intermittently, on the island from the 1820s.
-When Robinson visited the island in November 1830, he found there George Robinson (no relation) and James Everett and their Aboriginal “wives.”
+“Sealers”, and their Aboriginal partners, were reported living, intermittently, on the island from the 1820s.
+When George Augustus Robinson, Protector of Aborigines, visited the island in November 1830, he found there George Robinson (no relation) and James Everett and their Aboriginal “wives.”
 Captain Pasco of the survey vessel Vansittart visited in 1842 and found John Anderson (alias “Abyssinia Jack”) in residence with his family.
 When the Isabella of Leith was wrecked on the coast of Flinders Island in 1844, thirteen of the passengers and crew reached Anderson Island in a long boat where they were given shelter by the sealers.